Carver Middle High School: Transportation to other schools

 Students going to Old Colony Regional Vocational Technical High School take a school bus provided by Old Colony, meanwhile students going to Norfolk County Agricultural High School or Bristol County Agricultural High School take a bus provided by the town.

 Payment

 For the past few years Carver has had the money to pay for the buses, starting in 2004 for grades 10 and above.
 Grades 9 and below are always paid for by the town.

 Athletics

 Carver is well known for its wrestling and girls basketball program.
 Carver competes in the South Shore League.
-Michael Schultz is the director of the athletic program at CMHS.
+Christopher Carbone is the interim director of the athletic program at CMHS.

-In 2000, the football team made their first and only appearance in the MIAA Division 4B State Championship, but were ultimately defeated by powerhouse Fairhaven.
+In 2000, the football team made their first appearance in the MIAA Division 4B State Championship, but were ultimately defeated by powerhouse Fairhaven.
+In 2023, the football team made their second appearance in the MIAA State Championship, but lost to defending state champions, West Boylston.

 The baseball team advanced to the state championship in 1999, but were defeated by Northbridge by a score of 6-2.